Skip to content

 Consul

-Consul Server Cluster is a k8s StatefulSet deployed in the regional GKE cluster (ENV-gitlab-gke) with at least 5 total Pods.
-The StatefulSet is managed and deployed by the consul-gl helm release.
+Consul Server Cluster is a Kubernetes StatefulSet deployed in the regional GKE cluster ($ENV-gitlab-gke) with 3 or 5 pods.
+The StatefulSet is managed and deployed by the consul-gl Helm release.

 The servers have one “leader” which serves as the primary server, and all others will be noted as “followers”.
-We utilize 5 nodes as consul uses a quorum to ensure the data to be returned to clients is a state that all members of the consul cluster agree too.
-This also allows for at most 2 followers to be down before our consul cluster would be considered faulty.
+We utilize either 3 (pre, ops, db-benchmarking) or 5 (gstg, gprd) nodes as Consul uses a quorum to ensure the data to be returned to clients is a state that all members of the Consul cluster agree too.
+A cluster of 5 nodes also allows for at most 2 followers to be down before our Consul cluster would be considered faulty.

-Consul Server cluster ports are exposed by an internal Loadbalancer Service and can be reached by Consul clients from outside the k8s Cluster (consul-internal.<env>.gke.gitlab.net).
-Consul DNS is being exposed by a k8s Service as well and uses each local Consul Client to provide DNS resolution to the Rails workloads to be able to discover what is the Patroni primary and replica nodes.
+Consul Server cluster ports are exposed by an internal Loadbalancer Service and can be reached by Consul clients from outside the Kubernetes Cluster (consul-internal.<env>.gke.gitlab.net).
+Consul DNS is being exposed by a Kubernetes Service as well and uses each local Consul Client to provide DNS resolution to the Rails workloads to be able to discover what is the Patroni primary and replica nodes.

 Reference: Consul Architecture Overview